fallenevil12/owi-arduino/README.md

 - (Correct offset value) = (Reported angle) - (Real angle) + (Curent offset value)

-- The pots should have their own 5V regulator.
+- I used 6.5V for the motor driver.
+Since all motors can run at once, current used can be >2A.
+The pots should have their own 5V regulator.

 - PID output percentage of max PWM.
 For ex. kp=0.1, setpoint-currentpoint = 10deg => effort = 0.1*10 = 100%.
 Best to keep kp < 0.1 to avoid saturation.